unicode-org/message-format-wg/exploration/open-close-expressions.md

 #### Pros:

 * No work required from us right now.
-We can always add support later.
+We can always add support later, provided we reserve adequate placeholder syntax.
-* We already support (and are required to support) in-line literal markup in messages, since they are just character sequences.
+* We already allow (and are required to allow) in-line literal markup and other templating syntax in messages, since they are just character sequences.
 * Unlike other solutions, does not require MessageFormat to reinterpret or process markup to create the desired output.
 * It's HTML.
 * The least surprising syntax for developers and translators.
 * Some CAT tools already support HTML and other markup in translations.
-* Supports other markup or templating syntaxes with no additional effort (it's just strings)

 #### Cons: